 If you have filed for bankruptcy, please contact us immediately.You may call the Department of Revenue Services Bankruptcy Unit between and at 860-297-5921 or mail the information to:

-Connecticut Department of Revenue Services Collection and Enforcement Division/Bankruptcy Unit 25 Sigourney Street, Ste.
+Connecticut Department of Revenue Services Audit and Compliance Division 25 Sigourney Street, Ste.
 2 Hartford CT 06106-5032

 Provide us with your bankruptcy case number and the bankruptcy court.
 Although you are not subject to offset of your federal income tax refund while the bankruptcy “automatic stay” is in effect, you still are obligated to file tax returns.